 What helped you?

 I did a lot of research, and with help I changed my diet and eventually was able to wean myself off of all the meds.
 I am now gluten-free and eat a primarily plant-based diet, although I do eat some organic poultry and wild fish.
 I have been symptom- and drug-free for several years.
-In addition to the dietary changes, getting adequate rest and exercise are very important, as well as trying to keep stress under control.
+In addition to the dietary changes, getting adequate rest and exercise are important, as well as keeping stress under control.
 I went back to school to learn nutrition so I could help others.

 When were you diagnosed?